-Full instructions, software, and firmware downloads can be found at www.NLEDshop.com/bootloader.
-If the NLED device has a USB port it uses the 'USB HID Bootloader', otherwise it supports the 'Serial Bootloader'
+Full instructions, software, and firmware downloads can be found at www.NLEDshop.com/bootloader

+If the NLED device has a USB port it uses the 'USB HID Bootloader', otherwise it supports the 'Serial Bootloader'.

-To Enter Device Into Bootloader Mode - Button Method:
+To Enter Device Into Bootloader Mode - Button Method: (see last page for access details)

-- 1. With the device powered off, while holding down the button(s) or after making the jumper connection.
-Device specific details are found in the Wiring section on page x. - 2.
+- 1. With the device powered off, while holding down the button(s), or after making the jumper connection.
+Got device specific details, please see the wiring and pinout section. - 2.
 Power up the device.
-Either by connecting the device to the computer with a USB cable.
-Or by connecting external power. - 3.
-Wait a second or two. - 4.
+Either by connecting the device to the computer with a USB cable, if power over USB is supported.
+Or by connecting the device to an external power supply. - 3.
+Wait a second or two.
+If the device has an activity LED, it will start blinking or be turned on. - 4.
 Device will then enter bootloader mode.
-Follow the instructions on www.NLEDshop.com/bootloader
+Follow the instructions found on the manual included with the bootloader software download.